ozak/Caloric-Suitability-Index/README.rst

 In order to better capture the nutritional differences across crops, and thus to ensure comparability in the measure of crop yield, the yield of each crop in the GAEZ data (measured in tons, per hectare, per year) is converted into caloric return (measured in millions of kilo calories, per hectare, per year).
 This conversion is based on the caloric content of crops, as provided by the `United States Department of Agriculture Nutrient Database for Standard Reference <http://www.ars.usda.gov/Services/docs.htm?docid=23635>`_.
 Using the estimates of the caloric content for each crop in the GAEZ data (measured in kilo calories per 1g), a comparable measure of crop yield (in millions of kilo calories, per hectare, per year) is constructed for each crop.

 Based on these estimates `Galor and Özak (2014) <https://ideas.repec.org/p/smu/ecowpa/1407.html>`_ construct the maximum potential caloric yield estimate they use in their paper.
 Here varios additional indices of caloric suitability are constructed and presented.
 First, for each cell the average caloric yield across all available crops pre- and post-1500CE is computed.
-Second, for each cell the total caloric yield across all available crops pre- and post-1500CE is computed.
-Finally, the analysis assigns to each cell the highest potential yield among the available crops pre- and post-1500CE.
+Second, the analysis assigns to each cell the highest potential yield among the available crops pre- and post-1500CE.
 Additionally, for each caloric index raster the same index is constructed including and excluding cells where no calories can be produced or for averages the crops without caloric output are excluded.

-Thus, the research constructs for each type of index, namely *Average*, *Total* and *Maximal* Caloric Suitability, four sets of grids:
+Thus, the research constructs for each type of index, namely *Average* and *Maximal* Caloric Suitability, four sets of grids:
     1. Caloric Suitability pre-1500CE (without zeros)
     2. Caloric Suitability pre-1500CE (with zeros)
     3. Caloric Suitability post-1500CE (without zeros)